 HUD-assisted and HUD-insured housing account for a large segment of all of housing opportunities.
 Thanks to this rule, it is now illegal in that housing market to discriminate against our families because of who we are.
 The rule also prohibits all lenders offering FHA-insured mortgages from considering sexual orientation or gender identity in determining a borrower’s eligibility.
 FHA-insured mortgages represent a very large share—between 40% and 50% of the mortgage market.

 The rule also clarifies the definition of “family” to ensure that otherwise eligible participants in any HUD programs will not be excluded based on marital status, sexual orientation, or gender identity.
-These programs, including crucial public housing programs like Section 8, will now be accessible to all LGBT individuals and families.
+These programs, including crucial public housing programs like Section 8, will now be accessible to all LGBTQ individuals and families.

 In 2010, HUD announced that it would require all grant-seekers applying for funds from HUD to comply with any state and local laws prohibiting discrimination based on sexual orientation or gender identity.
-It also announced the launch of a ground-breaking national study of housing discrimination against members of the LGBT community in the sale and rental of housing.
+It also announced the launch of a ground-breaking national study of housing discrimination against members of the LGBTQ community in the sale and rental of housing.

 In another historic move later that year, HUD announced that it interprets the Fair Housing Act’s prohibition against discrimination based on sex to protect transgender and gender nonconforming people.
 In September 2010, NCLR co-hosted a webinar with HUD that educated HUD staff and housing providers on their new obligations under this guidance.

-HUD’s new LGBT Equal Access policy will have an impact that goes beyond increased access to housing and housing services.
+HUD’s new LGBTQ Equal Access policy will have an impact that goes beyond increased access to housing and housing services.
 The homelessness and housing insecurity that results from widespread housing discrimination places our community at increased risk for violence, and while the passage of hate crimes legislation was historic, we urgently need policies aimed at reducing vulnerability to violence.

 It will literally save lives.